jepusto/SingleCaseES/inst/shiny-examples/SCD-effect-sizes/markdown/SMD.md

 d_A = \left(1 - \frac{3}{4m - 5}\right) \frac{\bar{y}_B - \bar{y}_A}{s_A}.
 $$

-The term in parentheses is a small-sample bias correction term (cf. Hedges, 1981).
+The term in parentheses is a small-sample bias correction term (cf. Hedges, 1981; Pustejovsky, 2018).
 The standard error of this estimate is calculated as

 $$
 SE_{d_A} = \left(1 - \frac{3}{4m - 5}\right)\sqrt{\frac{1}{m} + \frac{s_B^2}{n s_A^2} + \frac{d_A^2}{2(m - 1)}}.